RootsTech and Relatives at RootsTech - FAQ

 Relatives at RootsTech is an online experience that shows if (and how) you are related to other FamilySearch users.
 To participate:

-2. Update your FamilySearch profile information to join the event, and make sure you agree to share basic information in order to view your connections with other FamilySearch guests.
+2. Update your FamilySearch profile information to join the event.
+Make sure you agree to share basic information to view your connections with other FamilySearch guests.

 4. Visit the Relatives at RootsTech page (www.familysearch.org/connect) or the FamilySearch Family Tree mobile app to see any relatives and how you are related.